ice3-software/between-kit/README.md

 Installation
 ------------

-To use this in your project, copy the I3DragBetweenHelper class into your project directory - there is no Podspec (at the moment).
+To use this in your project, either install as a [private pod](http://guides.cocoapods.org/making/private-cocoapods.html) or copy the I3DragBetweenHelper class into your project directory.

 This repo also contains and example project called 'Test App' where you can see the helper class in action.